python-websockets/websockets/docs/topics/compression.rst

   This requires retaining the compression context and state between messages, which increases the memory footprint of a connection.

 * **Window Bits** controls the size of the compression context.
 It must be an integer between 9 (lowest memory usage) and 15 (best compression).
-  Setting it to 8 is possible but rejected by some versions of zlib.
+Setting it to 8 is possible but rejected by some versions of zlib and not very useful.

   On the server side, websockets defaults to 12.
 Specifically, the compression window size (server to client) is always 12 while the decompression window